What is a fetal lung maturity test?

 How do I prepare for this test?

-It can help to have a full bladder, so do not urinate before the test unless your healthcare provider tells you to do so.
+It can help to have a full bladder, so don’t urinate before the test unless your healthcare provider tells you to.
 Follow any other instructions your healthcare provider gives you.

 What happens during the test?

 The baby's heart rate is checked before and after the test.